ericbrec/BSpy/README.md

 Library for manipulating and rendering b-spline curves, surfaces, and multidimensional manifolds with non-uniform knots in each dimension.

 The [Spline](https://ericbrec.github.io/bspy/bspy/spline.html) class has a method to fit multidimensional data for scalar and vector functions of single and multiple variables.
-Other methods add, subtract, multiply, and linearly transform splines.
+Other methods add, subtract, multiply, and linearly transform splines, as well as confine spline curves to a given range.
 There are methods to evaluate spline values, derivatives, normals, and integrals, as well as methods that return spline representations of derivatives, normals, integrals, and convolutions.
 In addition, there are methods to manipulate the domain of splines, including trim, reparametrize, add and remove knots, elevate and extrapolate, and fold and unfold.
 Finally, there are methods to compute the zeros and contours of a spline and to intersect two splines.